 - Close: A high percentage of sales professionals are hesitant to ask for the close from the customer.
 But if you don’t ask, then the client can’t give you a very favorable “Yes” response after showing their significant interest, desire, and conviction in the product or service that you’re offering.

 Marketing to Millennials may be challenging, but it’s worth the effort.
-To successfully grow your business as a new real estate agent, remember to focus at least some of your real estate advertising efforts toward this powerful target market.
+To successfully grow your business as a new real estate agent, remember to focus at least some of your real estate marketing efforts toward this powerful target market.
 Learn how and where to find Millennial real estate prospects online.
 Then make an effort to connect with them in meaningful ways.
 Once you find the most qualified Millennial prospects, you can start building long-lasting relationships that will hopefully lead to lots of new referrals down the road.